-Mummy Berry PREMERGE spray or dust over entire plantation area, including plant crowns.
+Mummy Berry PREMERCE 11⁄2 quarts spray or dust over entire plantation area, including plant or crowns.
 Rake and cultivate planting floor to cover the mummified berries, or broadcast AERO CALCIUM CYANAMID (57% special grade) 150 to 200 pounds per acre.
-Apply Important: If plants have broken dormancy and green tips are showing, do not use AERO CALCIUM CYANA- MID dust.
+Apply Important: If plants have broken dormancy and green tips are showing, do not use AERO CALCIUM CYANA-MID dust.